hackeryarn/blog/content/post/async-python/index.md

 > WSGI and ASGI are the production grade web servers suggested by most python web frameworks including Django.
 WSGI handles synchronous services while ASGI handles asynchronous services.

 ### Static content
-To get the simplest, but least meaningful benchmark, I wanted to start with static HTML content.
+Getting a baseline of static content gives us an upper bound of what each configuration can do without the database to slow down the server.

-For Django, the two views were almost identical.
-I only had to add the `async` keyword to make the async version work:
+The sync and async Django views look almost identical.
+We only need to add the `async` keyword to make the async version work:

 ```python
 async def index(request):
     return HttpResponse("Hello, world.
 This is the index.")
 ```

-For FastAPI, the route was just as simple:
+The FastAPI implementation is just as straight forward:
 ```python
 @app.get("/")
 async def read_root():